AdrienGahery/GIS-DataScience_Pipeline/README.md

 In order to doing so, we're doing data manipulation in Python: sorting lists, creating dictionnaries of Panda's DataFrames.
 We're also using GridSpec to arranging several plots inside a single figure.
 We're also using [Contextily](https://contextily.readthedocs.io/en/latest/reference.html) to enhance the visual experience.

+## PCA Using python

+[PCA(Principal Component Analysis)](https://scikit-learn.org/stable/modules/decomposition.html#pca) is an unsupervised machine learning method allowing you reduce the dimension of your data.
+It is the first method in the realm of data mining we're going to use.
+Adapting [Ostwal Prasad](https://github.com/ostwalprasad/ostwalprasad.github.io/tree/master)'s Notebook to my workflow so I can pull an interpretation of a selected subset of the my PostGIS-hosted dataset from the previous notebooks.
+This is the first Notebook featuring [SciKit Learn](https://scikit-learn.org/stable/index.html) library..

 ## Soon to expect !

 Soon to expect is some SciKit Learn in the next Notebook!
 Applying supervised and unsupervised machine learning methods on my PostGIS-hosted dataset.